 Another interesting fact: The milky oat stems are hollow so they can be used as straws!

 A Lesson on Avoiding Pests Back to how at this farm there are no pesticides, which is great . . . until you meet the cucumber beetle.
 The cucumber beetle is a little beetle that nearly destroys amaranth leaves.
 Strangely enough, working on this farm I’ve gained a new perspective on plants — Normally people go into the store and purchase those with the prettiest blooms; now though, I’ve been looking at the leaves.
 One would think these eaten leaves aren’t “good enough” — which is why we have to cut them off for florist shops.
-I admitted to the owner that I found the leaves pretty in a delicate, lacy way.
+I admitted to the farm owner (Ash Carr) that I found the leaves pretty in a delicate, lacy way.
 I’m not alone either — She told me one local restaurant owner came to the farm, saw these green leaves, and immediately had to have the plant based on the unique quality.
 Looking past the leaves though, amaranth throws extraordinary blooms (that appear more as plums) that either dangle down the stem (such as this dark pink variety) or grow up from the stem (such as this golden variety)!